learn-co-curriculum/dsc-saving-illumidesk-work-to-github/README.md

 #### Push Your Work to GitHub

 - Now that you have staged and commited your work, you are ready to complete the task by pushing the changes to GitHub.
-The `push` command will prompt you to enter your GitHub username and password before your oush can bhe completed.
+The `push` command will prompt you to enter your GitHub username and password before your push can be completed.

 ```
 git push